 Legal Advice for Dog Bite Incidents

 If you or someone you love has suffered a dog bite injury, don’t wait to take legal action.
-At Shenderovich, Shenderovich & Fishman, we are compassionate advocates who will fight tirelessly to ensure you receive the compensation you deserve.
+At Shenderovich, Shenderovich & Fishman, P.C., we are compassionate advocates who will fight tirelessly to ensure you receive the compensation you deserve.

 Frequently Asked Questions About Dog Bite Injury Claims